mttwhlly/hyde/louie/_posts/2002-06-28-cultural-division-website.md

 ¶ If you are interested in creating a style guide for yourself, some other notable options are [Pattern Lab](http://patternlab.io) & [Huge](https://hugeinc.github.io/styleguide/)'s style guide.
 I personally opted for Chime because it runs on Jekyll which I am more comfortable with than Pattern Labs which can run on PHP or Huge's which runs on NodeJS & Harp.

 ¶ An important side note I'd like to make is that a lot of the work I was able to do on this project was due to the excellent documentation [18F](https://18f.gsa.gov/) has published & open-sourced on their work for the [U.S. Web Design Standards](https://18f.gsa.gov/2015/09/28/web-design-standards/).
-If you happen to be working on a government-related web project, I cannont recommend exploring their resources.
+If you happen to be working on a government-related web project, I cannot recommend exploring their resources.
 They know what they are doing & you can learn a lot.

 #### RELATED PROJECTS